 Solution: Install NTFS for macOS Mojave

-Tutorial to write to NTFS external hard drive on macOS Mojave with iBoysoft Drive Manager
+Tutorial to write to NTFS external hard drive on macOS Mojave with iBoysoft NTFS for Mac

-Step 1: Download and install iBoysoft Drive Manager on Mojave.
+Step 1: Download and install iBoysoft NTFS for Mac on Mac running macOS Mojave.

-Step 2: Launch iBoysoft Drive Manager and connect the NTFS external hard drive to Mac.
+Step 2: Launch iBoysoft NTFS for Mac and connect the NTFS external hard drive to Mac.

-Step 3: Write to NTFS external hard drive after getting notified that the drive is mounted successfully.
+Step 3: Write to NTFS external hard drive after the drive is mounted successfully.